How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 What they're claiming: The withdrawal is in a queue and hasn't been "approved," so your child must continue attending school.

-What the law says: The Education Act does not establish a withdrawal approval process.
-Parents submit the Annual Home Schooling Application Form and the withdrawal letter.
-There is no provision for a "pending" status that requires continued attendance.
+What the law says: The Education Act does not give the school or principal a withdrawal approval role.
+The Annual Home Schooling Application Form is routed through the district to the Minister, and the district's acknowledgment matters for commencement.
+There is no school-level "pending approval" status that requires continued attendance after acknowledgment.

 How to respond: "We understand the application is being processed.
-However, the Education Act does not require continued attendance during processing.
-Our withdrawal letter was submitted on [date] and the Annual Home Schooling Application Form was received by [district office] on [date].
-Please confirm receipt and let us know if any information on the form needs correction."
+Once the district acknowledged receipt, the Education Act did not require continued attendance while the Ministerial process continued.
+Our administrative school notification was submitted on [date] and the Annual Home Schooling Application Form was acknowledged by [district office] on [date].
+Please let us know if any information on the form needs correction."

-The nuance: Some districts genuinely take a few business days to process paperwork.
-That's administrative reality, not a legal holding pattern.
-The key distinction is between "we're processing your application" (reasonable) and "your child must continue attending until we approve it" (not legally supported).
-If a district claims the latter, they're overstepping.
+The nuance: District processing time is administrative reality, not a school-level approval condition.
+The key distinction is between "we're processing your application" (reasonable) and "your child must continue attending until the school or district approves it" (not legally supported after acknowledgment).
+If a district claims the latter, ask for the legal basis in writing.

 4. "We Need a Home Visit to Verify Your Educational Environment"